kkodra/HankelSingularValues/README.md

 ## 2. Dependencies

-MATLAB's Control System Toolbox is required to run the code.
+MATLAB's Control System Toolbox is required to run the code (R2006a or later).